nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 1. `Duke`: Initialised when launch and acts as the main logic component of the program.
 2. `UI`: Handles all user interaction, including printing responses and receiving user inputs.
 3. `Parser`: Parses main user commands and calls for appropriate functions.
-4. `commands`: Exists as a package which includes all command functions.
+4. `Commands`: Exists as a package which includes all command functions (explained below under each individual features).
 5. `Timetable`: Contains all the data in the current session.
 (Data can only be accessed and manipulated by commands)
-6. `data`: Manages the saving and loading of the current session data.
+6. `Storage`: Manages the saving and loading of the current session data.
 7. `Nusmods`: Handles all communication to the NUSMods API and extracts useful information that is used for the rest of the program.

-<p style='text-align: justify;'>The design of the product focuses on low coupling and high cohesion.
-Following as closely to the Single Responsibility Principle (SRP) as possible, each major component explained above has unique roles which is not overlapped by another component.
+<p style='text-align: justify;'>The software design follows as closely to the Single Responsibility Principle (SRP) as possible.
+Each major component explained above have unique roles which is not overlapped by another component.
 For example, printing of all responses go through the UI class, which handles all interactions with user, including the display of program responses.</p>

 ---

+#### 3.2.
+Timetable Class
+Class diagram for timetable class to go here

+---

-#### Key Features
+### 4. Key Features
-##### Adding modules to current timetable
+#### 4.1.
+Adding modules to current timetable
 <img src="images/addModule.png" width="580" />

 The ***Sequence Diagram*** above is a simplified depiction of how new modules are added to the user current session timetable.
 The feature is rather complex due to the need to query, extract, and check the data before adding it to the timetable.
 Thus, a few design decisions were made:</p>